 The eye area is protected during the chemical peel and skin is first thoroughly cleansed to remove excess oils.
 During the procedure, one or more chemical solutions such as glycolic acids are used.
 As the chemical solution comes into contact with the skin, most patients would experience a warm sensation which lasts about three to seven minutes.
 Depending on the indication for the peel, the dermatologist will select the proper chemical peel agent and apply the selected solution to the skin.
 As these applications produce a controlled environment whereby a small amount of damage is induced on the skin, to trigger off new collagen formation.

 Patients usually experience a reaction similar to a sunburn.
-There generally is no downtime beyond superficial peeling of the skin which presents as redness and mild flaking.
+There generally is no downtime beyond with superficial peeling of the skin, which presents as redness and mild flaking.
+Use a cosmeceutical moisturiser to soothe and maximise the post-treatment benefits on your skin.
+The Radiance Fluide contains phytoceramides to repair the skin barrier and oligopeptides to enhance collagen growth.
 See your skin become less greasy, more radiant and healthy after your first peel!

 Whether you are a local, or an expat that lives in Singapore, one is struck by the stark weather of this equatorial city- constantly humid with temperatures rising above 30 degrees celsius.
 The cause of our sweaty pimply skin, simply put, Singapore’s weather causes bad skin-acne on the face, pimples on the chest and back.
 True or false?

 Also, too many aesthetic clinics and medi-spas are advertising some sort of acne treatment for our humid climate, how does one know if it’s going to work?
 Does bad skincare cause problems and what exactly constitutes good skincare?

 As many of my patients have asked, I share my top skincare tips on maintaining good skin in Singapore (which you could achieve on your own), and how to get treatment when you really need it.